chaim-tools/chaim-client-java/README.md

 - `ChaimConfig` includes repository factory methods for every entity on the table

 The CLI validates that all entities bound to the same table have matching partition/sort key field names before invoking the generator.

+## CDK Snapshot Alignment

+The `TableMetadata` record in this package mirrors the CDK snapshot shape produced by `chaim-cdk`.
+Key design decisions:

+- **GSI metadata** includes `indexName`, `partitionKey`, `sortKey`, and `projectionType` — GSIs define their own key schema
+- **LSI metadata** includes `indexName`, `sortKey`, and `projectionType` only — LSIs always share the table's partition key, so no `partitionKey` field is needed.
+The generator uses the table's partition key (from the `.bprint` schema) when generating LSI query methods
+- **`@JsonIgnoreProperties(ignoreUnknown = true)`** on all metadata records ensures forward compatibility when the CDK snapshot adds new fields

+This alignment means the CLI can pass the snapshot's `resource` section directly to the Java generator without transformation.

 ## License